Aklan State University: ASU - New Washington

+Before its integration into ASCA in 1999 and eventually becoming the College of Fisheries and Marine Sciences of Aklan State University, it was a separate institution established as New Washington Junior High School in 1948 and later New Washington High School when it progressed to complete secondary course.
+It was converted into Aklan National School of Fisheries in 1957 by virtue of Republic Act 1931 and into Aklan National College of Fisheries by virtue of Republic Act 3944.
+Both are authored by Cong.
+Godofredo Ramos.
+It is home to the Aklan Provincial Fisheries and Aquatic Resources Training, Development, and Product Center (PFARTDPC), created by virtue of Republic Act 11397.

+ASU - Makato

-The campus in Makato originally served as an extension high school, and was thus called the ASU Annex.
-As of 2006, the campus is home to the Teacher Education Center, and occupies 10 ha in Barangay Calangcang.
+The campus in Makato originally served as an extension high school, and was thus called the ASU Annex, before becoming known as ASU - Makato, an extension of ASU - Banga, and as such, under its administration.
+As of 2022, the Makato extension is home to the College of Human Development and Performance Sciences (formerly the Teacher Education Center), and occupies 10 ha in Barangay Calangcang.

 Before its integration into ASCA in 1999 and eventually becoming the Teacher Education Center of Aklan State University (under the umbrella of the College of Teacher Education in Banga campus), it was a separate institution known as the Northern Panay Teachers College (NPTC) established in 1966 by virtue of Republic Act 4711 authored by Cong.
 Rafael B. Legaspi.